-Paypal, an online payment service, provides highly visible information for customers outlining the company's buyer and seller protection services.
-After growing organically for years, it was clearly in need of a revamp.
+Paypal, an online payment service, provides highly visible information for customers outlining the company's protection services for both buyer and seller.
+After growing organically for years, this information was clearly in need of a revamp.
 A redesigned content framework and visual refresh was so successful that it paid for itself in just nine months.

 PayPal's Security Center offered an explanation of services and agreements for buyers and sellers, but the content was poorly organized, duplicative, unclear, used too much "legalese" and was not aligned with PayPal's brand.
 In addition, the content was hard to maintain across multiple sites and languages.